 If your score is ABOVE EXCELLENT, which means you can easily go beyond the standard movement, it doesn’t necessarily mean you should stop stretching.

-I am a person who aim for flexibility and being able to do splits and hold my leg up are my training achievements and goals.
-If you are a dancer, martial artist, gymnast, or you train other disciplines that require flexibility, having beyond excellent scores in these tests is OBVIOUS and it only means that you should incorporate strengthening exercises for the muscles that are over flexible.
+I am a person who aims for flexibility, and being able to do splits and hold my leg up are my training achievements and goals.
+If you are a dancer, martial artist, gymnast, or train other disciplines requiring flexibility, having beyond excellent scores in these tests is OBVIOUS.
+It only means that you should incorporate strengthening exercises for the muscles that are over-flexible.

-For example your hamstring is over flexible in Human Body Test Mobility 3 – Test 4 Straight Leg Active Raise.
-It means you should incorporate in your training at least 2-3 times a week strengthening exercises for your hamstring plus you should focus on stabilising your hip and knee joints.
+For example, your hamstring is over flexible in Human Body Test Mobility 3 – Test 4 Straight Leg Active Raise.
+It means you should incorporate in your training at least 2-3 times a week strengthening exercises for your hamstring, plus you should focus on stabilizing your hip and knee joints.

 What else should I focus on when doing a HUMAN BODY TEST?

-Remember to pay attention to the difference between your right and left side.
-In physiotherapy we always look for symmetry.
-The truth is in real life symmetry doesn’t exist, neither in nature, nor in our body.
-We will never be perfectly symmetric and that’s totally fine and healthy.
-But, the differences should be minimal and we should always aim towards symmetry.
+Remember to pay attention to the difference between your right and left sides.
+In physiotherapy, we always look for symmetry.
+The truth is, in real life, symmetry doesn’t exist, neither in nature nor in our bodies.
+We will never be perfectly symmetric, and that’s fine and healthy.
+But, the differences should be minimal, and we should always aim towards symmetry.

-If one side is worse than the other, you should pay more attention to the worst side and spend more time on improving it.
+If one side is worse than the other, you should pay more attention to the worst side and spend more time improving it.
 Always do double exercises on the worst side.
 Let’s say your left side is worse.
-When you are doing an exercise do a number of reps, f.ex 10 reps, on left, on right and again on the left.
+When doing an exercise, do several reps, f.ex 10 reps, on left, right, and left again.

 We are in transition right now from DragonsWarriors.com to TrainWithBasia.com.
 After clicking the image you will be directed to DragonsWariors website, where you can download pdf.
 Thank you for your understanding.